Brilliant Pebbles

 A pebble emerges from its "life jacket" just prior to launch.
 This is an earlier model before the GPALS upgrades.

 Approximately 1,600 satellites maintained in orbit for a boost-phase interception system.

-Brilliant Pebbles was a space-based ballistic missile defense (BMD) system proposed by Lowell Wood and Edward Teller of Lawrence Livermore National Laboratory (LLNL) in 1987, near the end of the Cold War.
+Brilliant Pebbles was a United States space-based ballistic missile defense (BMD) system proposed by Lowell Wood and Edward Teller of Lawrence Livermore National Laboratory (LLNL) in 1987, near the end of the Cold War.
 The system would consist of thousands of small satellites, each with missiles similar to conventional heat seeking missiles, placed in low Earth orbit constellations so that hundreds would be above the Soviet Union at all times.
-If the Soviets launched their ICBM fleet, the pebbles would detect their rocket motors using infrared seekers and collide with them.
+If the Soviets launched their intercontinental ballistic missile (ICBM) fleet, the pebbles would detect their rocket motors using infrared seekers and collide with them.
 Because the pebble strikes the ICBM before the latter could release its warheads, each pebble could destroy several warheads with one shot.

-Brilliant Pebbles is named as a play on "Smart Rocks," a concept promoted by Daniel O. Graham under the Strategic Defense Initiative (SDI).
+Brilliant Pebbles is named as a play on "Smart Rocks", a concept promoted by Daniel O. Graham under the United States Strategic Defense Initiative (SDI).
 Smart Rocks envisioned at least 423 large orbital battle stations equipped with powerful sensors and carrying numerous small missiles.
-The Air Force states this was not possible due to limited space lift capabilities at the time.
+The U.S. Air Force states this was not possible due to limited space lift capabilities at the time.
 Edward Teller dismissed the idea as "outlandish" and vulnerable to anti-satellite attacks.
-But after their own Excalibur —an X-ray laser system powered by a nuclear warhead— failed critical tests, Teller and Lowell Wood risked losing out on the SDIO program.
+But after Teller and Wood's own Excalibur – an X-ray laser system powered by a nuclear warhead – failed critical tests, Teller and Wood risked losing out on the SDI organization (SDIO) program.
 When SDIO realized the various directed energy weapons were nowhere near use, they revisited missile-based concepts akin to Smart Rocks.
-Wood introduced "Pebbles," proposing that advances in sensors and microprocessors allowed missiles to operate independently without central stations, solving many of the problems with Smart Rocks.
+Wood introduced Pebbles, proposing that advances in sensors and microprocessors allowed missiles to operate independently without central stations, solving many of the problems with Smart Rocks.